AdaRoseCannon/progressive-web-apps-talk/short.md

 Now we have an endpoint we can use to fire off notifications when ever we want.

-Each endpoint will provide a different address, for the case of Chrome and the Samsung browser it's google cloud messaging.
+Each endpoint will provide a different address, for the case of Chrome and the **Samsung browser** it's **google cloud messaging**.

+There is spec for people to host their own

 This is where we break out the API key we got when setting up our project for Google Cloud Messaging.